nanocurrency/nano-docs/docs/integration-guides/advanced.md

 The process for external private key management in a cold wallet is very similar to external private key management for a hot wallet.
 The primary difference is that all signing commands (and thus information containing your private key) are isolated to a clean computer with no network connection.

-!!! warning "Important"
-	This guide only works with [Universal Blocks](/integration-guides/the-basics/#universal-state-blocks), not the deprecated legacy blocks.

----

 #### (HOT) Account Information

 Get account information by the [`account_info`](/docs/rpc/#account-info) RPC Command: